This post was originally published in June 2020 and updated in June 2021.

 After cancer treatment, you may be surprised to discover that your life isn’t quite the same as before.
-In fact, pain, fatigue, brain fog, depression and other symptoms may continue for months or years.
-Anticipating these changes can help you improve your ability to cope and thrive despite the obstacles.
+In fact, symptoms may continue for months or years, including:

 The Challenges of Cancer Survivorship

 Anticipating the changes of cancer survivorship can help you cope and thrive despite the obstacles.

 New Worries and Fears

 After surviving a bout of cancer, it’s only natural to worry that you’ll suffer a relapse one day.
 Concerns about bills, family dynamics, and the way people treat you as a cancer survivor may consume your thoughts.

 While everyone else is celebrating your recovery, you may be feeling a little sad or depressed.
 These feelings are common and normal.
 That's especially true if you didn’t take the time to grieve while you were undergoing treatment.